Durelle Scott

 - Associate Department Head for Undergraduate Studies

-- Research areas: Material fate and transport through streams and wetlands
+- Research: Material fate and transport through streams and wetlands

 Education